SBS Files Chapter 11 After $310M Note Maturity

 The first-day declaration identifies Fried, Frank, Harris, Shriver & Jacobson LLP and Morris, Nichols, Arsht & Tunnell LLP as debtor counsel, Riveron Management Services as financial advisor and CRO provider, and GLC Investment Advisors as investment banker.
 The claims-agent application seeks appointment of Kroll Restructuring Administration LLC to serve notices, maintain claims lists, and process proofs of claim.

-The next reporting step is confirmation-driven.
-The DIP motion sets milestones requiring the debtors to file first-day pleadings, the disclosure statement, and the plan within one day of the petition date, obtain interim DIP approval within three days, and obtain final DIP, disclosure-statement, and confirmation orders within 55 days.
-The strongest current angle is narrow: SBS entered chapter 11 on May 11 after failing to refinance or repay its $310 million secured-note maturity, with majority noteholder support for a prepackaged balance-sheet restructuring.
+The DIP motion sets milestones requiring the debtors to file first-day pleadings, the disclosure statement, and the plan within one day of the petition date, obtain interim DIP approval within three business days, and obtain final DIP, disclosure-statement, and confirmation orders within 55 days.
+SBS entered chapter 11 on May 11 after failing to refinance or repay its $310 million secured-note maturity, with majority noteholder support for a prepackaged balance-sheet restructuring.

 Key Timeline